CFPB Hounds eBay For Payday Loan Service

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about loans.
 Our goal is to be an objective, third-party resource for everything loan related.
 We update our site regularly, and all content is reviewed by experts.

-The CFPB is investigating eBay’s Bill Me Later service for allegedly violating short-term loan regulations by effectively offering financing that is little more than payday loans.
+The CFPB is investigating eBay’s Bill Me Later service for allegedly violating short-term loan regulations by effectively offering financing that is little more than payday loan limits.
+What does this mean, and what do borrowers need to know about Bill Me Later?

-The Bill Me Later program is under the supervision of PayPal and works by having Utah-based Comenity Capital Bank make instant loans that are then purchased by eBay.
+The Bill Me Later program is technically under the PayPal umbrella, and it works by having Utah-based Comenity Capital Bank make instant loans that are then purchased by eBay.
 Loans under the program carry a 19.99 percent interest rate that customers can avoid by paying off their loan before the end of a six-month period.
 The Bill Me Later program can also be used at Wal-Mart, Disney, and Apple stores, highlighting the national reach of this lending program.
+It’s most commonly applied to purchases on eBay.

 Comenity Capital is allowed to offer loans through eBay under federal law and does not need to be licensed in each of the states it lends in.
-Regulators take issue with this since the bank can offer financing under Utah lending rules and not under the rules of the home state of individual customers.
+Regulators take issue with this since the bank can offer financing under Utah lending rules not following the financial rules and regulations of the home state of individual customers for the loan term.

 James Zahradka, Supervising Attorney of the Public Interest Law Firm and Fair Housing Law Project programs of the Law Foundation of Silicon Valley, said that because of a 1980 Supreme Court case, state-chartered banks must comply only with the usury laws of the state where they are chartered.